 Arty and Cinematic Results

-Changing the light can be desired for a whole number of reasons.
-Why we often can’t put our finger on exactly what it is that makes something have a ‘cinematic’ quality, we know it when we see it!
-Adding light leaks, bokeh and other lighting effects can all help to give your production that cinematic feel.
+Changing the light might be desired for a number of reasons.
+Often, we can’t put our finger on exactly what it is that makes something have a ‘cinematic’ quality, but we know it when we see it.
+Adding light leaks, bokeh and other lighting effects can all help to give your production a cinematic feel.

 Adding light might also enhance the light you captured naturally.
-For example if you have a room that needs a warm glow from a lamp, you might have exposed the room lighter than desired in your footage, to make sure everything was visible, only then to want to dampen that down and pick out certain light, like from a lamp.
+If you have a room that needs a warm glow from a lamp, you might have exposed the room lighter than desired in your footage, to make sure everything was visible, only then to want to dampen that down and pick out certain light, like from a lamp.

 Style and Special FX

 Using light effects as transitions can add a certain stylistic quality to your production and can even become something you’re known for (J.J.
 Abrams, we're looking at you).

 Sometimes it’s necessity.
 Your environment might not have been able to have light in a place you need it, or it might be something that’s just not possible to get – think, you’re filming a scene where a gun is being fired and you need a muzzle flash.
 Not only do you need the flash, but you need the immediate environment to be lit by that flash too.

 There are many ways to add post-production lighting effects.
 Some require you to think about what you’ll want, while shooting.
 If you’re doing day-to-night, for example, you’d need to think about underexposing your footage so you can easily increase shadows and reduce highlights.
 You can also change your white balance in post-production to make everything cooler, with a blue tint.